My Top Ten Books of 2022

 31 Ways to Be a “One-Another” Christian: Loving Others with the Love of Jesus by Stuart Scott

 This book I kept this on my Kindle app on my phone and read it whenever I was waiting somewhere.
 I appreciate Stuart Scott’s ministry, and I listened along to the podcast he did in conjunction with this book on the one another’s.
 Great read as a devotional book to keep near your bible.

 I’m a bit of a techy geek when it comes to personal knowledge management, and I use Roam Research and Readwise to keep track of quotes from all my various resources and to keep track of my personal notes and journal entries.
 Tiago’s book was a help to me in how to sort out the information I captured and especially helped in how to highlight and utilize quotes from books I’m reading.

 Our church elders recommend quarterly book reads, and this was our Pastor’s recommendation for the last quarter of the year.
 I’m still finishing it as I’m writing this, but it makes the list.
 Chapter 5 on the incarnation alone causes it to make the list.
 I read it years ago, but this one is worth a re-read if it’s been a bit, and again, it’s another book every believer should put on their list to read.
 It takes time and is so worth it to sit with and work through all the good treasures that are in this book.
 If you desire to know God and get closer to Him, pick this one up.

-You can see all my selections in my bookshop here or by clicking on the button above.
+You can see all my selections in my bookshop here.
 Below is a glimpse into the physical books on my list.
-I did put all my physical books in one pile, my Kindle 2023 reads into a collection and organized my Audible listens too so everything is easy to find when I’m ready to make my next selection.
+I did put all my physical books in one pile, my Kindle 2023 reads into a collection, and organized my Audible listens too, so everything is easy to find when I’m ready to make my next selection.